Skydio batteries charge directly through the USB-C port on the drone. To charge:

 When attached to power, the LED light on the battery will turn on and begin to flash at its current charge level.
 The LED on the battery will continue flashing until it turns solid, indicating that charging is complete.
 Additionally, the LED lights on your Skydio 2/2+ will turn on and remain solid blue until charging is complete.

 If you are an Enterprise customer and have Media Sync, the drone LED lights will first turn solid blue, then change to a breathing green pattern.
 This will remain on until charging is complete.

 When the battery is fully charged, its LED lights will stay solid for one minute and then turn off.
 You can check the charge status of the battery by pressing the battery button once.
 A fully charged battery will be indicated by a solid blue bar.

 Charging time from a fully discharged state is roughly 1 hour.

-When used with the Skydio 2’s 65W USB-C wall adapter, a single battery can be fully charged in approximately 60 minutes and two batteries can be fully charged in approximately 2 hours.
+When used with the Skydio 2/2+ 65W USB-C wall adapter, one battery will be fully charged in approximately one hour.
+Two batteries can be fully charged in approximately two hours.

 When using USB-C wall adapters greater than 65W, both batteries will charge in parallel.

 A 90W adapter will fully charge two batteries in approximately 90 minutes.